 _____________________________________________________________________________________________________

-"Ground Control 1 & 2" are prerequisites for this course.
 "Boulder Ridge" at Oak Mountain State Park is a trail I helped to build years ago.
 It has some of the most challenging technical ascents and descents that I've found in most all the trail systems I've ridden.
 However, that does not mean there aren't "walk around" lines or easier lines to start out with.
-In this clinic, I show you the best lines for your skill progression.
-I also will give you tips from all three of my other camps in order to help you nail your lines.
-This private lesson, like the Launches camp, will be a clinic where we spend all day on the trail, so don't forget to bring your lunch in your pack.
+I can show you the best lines for your skill progression.
+I also can give you tips from all three of my other camps in order to help you nail your lines.
+I don't charge any more for guiding riders who I believe are ready for this trail because I don't want to be responsible or have any liability should he or she make a mistake and get injured.
 Without a guide who has been riding this trail for years, riders ride right by many of the optional lines, thinking they have ridden Boulder Ridge.
-The following video gives a taste for some of the more challenging descents, but you will have to be a part to learn the technical ascents!
+The following video gives a taste for some of the more challenging descents back when I used to charge riders for teaching them on it.

 _____________________________________________________________________________________________________

-"Ground Control 1 & 2" are prerequisites for this clinic.
 This trail would be the steepest, most technically challenging enduro stage in Alabama, if one chose to hit all the "a lines" on it.
 There are bypass lines on most, if not all, features.
+Like "Boulder Ridge," I no longer officially teach on this trail for money, because I don't want the responsibility or liability.
+But, when I have time, I don't mind taking expert riders on this trail and showing them the goods, as long as they agree I'm not responsible for them.
 Here is a video of one of the more challenging lines on the trail:

 Mountain bike skills camps primarily in the Southeast